ultimatesource/denovogear/denovogear-code/README.txt

 ### Separate models for the X chromosome

-Denovogear has separate models for autosomes, X chromosome in male offspring and X chromosome in female offspring,
+Denovogear has separate models for autosomes, X chromosome in male offspring and X chromosome in female offspring.
+To use this model, create separate BCFs for the X chromosome.

 #### Autosomes model usage